 The Layered Model of Communication

 Telecommunications is a complex problem to tackle.
-To make it manageable, people much smarter than me have developed the Open Systems Interconnection (OSI) model.
-The OSI model has seven layers of communication that incorporate both software and hardware components.
+To make it manageable, people much smarter than me have developed the Open Systems Interconnection (OSI) Model that has seven layers of communication that incorporate both software and hardware components.
 The layers are shown here:

 The general idea is that when a user interfaces with layer 7 (an application, e.g. email) and hits “send”, the information is converted into simpler and simpler forms as it moves down the layers and then gets sent over the physical link in its simplest form.
 The intended recipient of the message then receives the physical signal and reconstructs it into something legible to a human.
 Each layer has protocols (read: languages and customs) that everyone agrees on so that data processing can happen seamlessly.

-Since I will mainly focus on layer 1 in this post, I will give a quick overview of what the different layers do and examples of their manifestations.
+Since in this post I will mainly focus on layer 1, I will give a quick general overview of what the different layers do and examples of their manifestations.

 - The Physical Layer: This layer is responsible for the barebones transport of bits (0s and 1s) from point A to point B. This can be done through voltages, light, or other media.
 The protocols specify all the basics about the communication: the rate of data transfer, what a 0 looks like, what a 1 looks like, etc. Examples of the physical layer include Bluetooth, USB, and Ethernet.